Annual Quality Rule Update

-- Mid-year, MDH convenes a public forum with Stratis Health and MN Community Measurement to present and discuss measure recommendations, and changes to measure specifications.
+- Mid-year, MDH convenes a public forum to present and discuss measure recommendations, and changes to measure specifications.

 - During October, MDH publishes a proposed rule in the State Register and opens a 30-day public comment period on the proposed rule and appendices.

 - MDH adopts the final rule and publishes it in the State Register by the end of the year.